 All students who are preparing for their comps will sign up for both of these courses (thereby fulfilling the minimum of 6 enrolled hours requirement attached to GATships), but these two courses will co-convene.

-These courses are part of each of the two faculty members’ teaching load (i.e., the CEP Worksbyhop is not an overload).
+These courses are part of each of the two faculty members’ teaching load (i.e., the CEP Workshop is not an overload).

 CEP Workshop A and CEP Workshop B will be 920 (“Dissertation”) courses, but instead of taking these as an overload--that’s the way 699 usually works and will continue to work for those faculty not teaching the CEP Workshop--they will count toward the faculty members’ teaching loads;